Thank you for your interest in being baptised or having your child baptised at St Mary’s Church, Thorpe.

 Q. What is the right age for baptism?

 Q. I'm not a regular churchgoer.
-Can I still have my child baptized?
+Can I still have my child baptised?

 Yes.
 The Church of England believes that God's love is available to all, regardless of their background.
-One of the clergy is happy to talk you through the options and it is usual for them to visit you/your family at home .
+Fr Damian can talk you through the options.
 You may also wish to find out more about the Christian faith and what joining the Church involves before you make a decision about baptism.
 St Mary’s runs regular courses for enquirers.
 Ask one of the clergy team about these.

 Q. Who should I choose as Godparents and how many?

 Traditionally each child has three godparents but we have made provision on the application form for four.
 Godparents should have already been baptised because they are making Christian promises before God and have a special role.
 It's about helping a child to come to know God, encouraging them in their spiritual life and supporting them in their membership of the local church.
 During the service the priest asks Godparents, as well as parents to declare their intention to do support the child.
 The priest asks if they are 'prepared to walk with [the child] in the way of Christ' and will 'help them take their place within the life and worship of Christ's Church'.
 God parents need to be able to answer honestly ‘Yes’ to each of these questions.

 Q. Where do my guests park their cars when attending St Mary’s Church, Thorpe?